Cempaka diamond mine

 The Cempaka mine is one of the largest diamond mines in Indonesia and in the world.
-The mine is located in South Kalimantan, Borneo.
+It's one of the oldest known sources of diamonds globally.
+The mine is located in South Kalimantan, Borneo and is the only diamond deposit in Kalimantan that has been mined on a commercial scale.
 The mine has estimated reserves of 32.9 million carats of diamonds.
+Frequent land slides are a problem.

+The Gem Diamonds Group placed the Cempaka diamond mine on care and maintenance in 2009.
+Subsequent limited public news and data from the Kimberley Process regarding Indonesian diamond production and export, suggests the mine has not yet restarted commercial production.